 Storage + Dosing

 Once the broth is thoroughly cooled, it can be in the fridge for up to 5 days.
 After that, it should be frozen for storage.
 Mason jars or silicone molds can be easily frozen.
 If you freeze in glass jars, leave enough room for the liquid to expand; otherwise, it will break the glass.
 Although this cannot be given as a full meal, it is excellent for supplementation.
-Bone broth can also be fed during a fast.
-A general guideline for feeding is 1oz cup per 20lbs/10kg.
+There is no exact dosage for bone broth, but a general guideline for feeding is 1/4 cup per 20lbs/10kg.

 Tips + Tricks

 Use bones high in collagen (feet) to get the most nutrient-dense and wiggle-jiggle bone broth.

-Add in a splash of apple cider vinegar/lemon juice to help break down collagen.
+Add a splash of apple cider vinegar/lemon juice to help break down collagen.

 It is still okay to feed if your bone broth batch does not come out of a jello texture!

-If freezing in mason jars, leave room on top for it to expand.
+If freezing in mason jars, leave room on top to expand.